1955 Le Mans disaster: Collision

 The critical kink in the road put the car on a direct trajectory toward the packed terraces and grandstand.
 The car landed on the earthen embankment between the spectators and the track, bounced, then slammed into a concrete stairwell structure and disintegrated.
-The momentum of the heaviest components of the car – the engine block, radiator, and front suspension – hurtled straight on into the crowd for almost 100 m, crushing all in their path.
+The momentum of the heaviest components of the car – the engine block, radiator, and front suspension – hurtled into the crowd for almost 100 m, crushing all in their path.
 The bonnet lid scythed through the air, "decapitating tightly jammed spectators like a guillotine".
 Spectators who had climbed onto ladders and scaffolding to get a better view of the track, and those crowding to use the underpass to get to the pits, found themselves in the way of the lethal debris.

 Jaguar driver Duncan Hamilton, watching from the pit wall, recalled, "The scene on the other side of the road was indescribable.
 The dead and dying were everywhere; the cries of pain, anguish, and despair screamed catastrophe.
 I stood as if in a dream, too horrified to even think."

 When the rest of Levegh's car landed on the embankment, the rear-mounted fuel tank exploded.
 The fuel fire raised the temperature of the remaining Elektron bodywork past its ignition temperature, which was lower than that of other metal alloys due to its high magnesium content.
 The alloy burst into white-hot flames, showering the track and crowd with magnesium embers, made worse by rescue workers unfamiliar with magnesium fires pouring water onto the inferno, greatly intensifying the flames.
 As a result, the car burned for several hours.

 Meanwhile, Macklin's car, heavily damaged, rammed the left-side barrier, then veered to the right of the track into the pit lane, narrowly missing Kling's Mercedes-Benz, Roberto Mieres's Maserati, and Don Beauman's Jaguar, all of which were already in the pits refuelling before the accident.
 Macklin's car hit the unprotected pit-wall, just short of the Cunningham and Mercedes-Benz pits where Shell and Lockheed equipment were stationed, running down a policeman, a photographer and two officials (all seriously injured), then rebounded back across the track again and ground down the left-side fence for a second time.
-Macklin survived the incident with no injuries, jumping out of the wreck and over the bank.
+Macklin, having got through the incident with no injuries, jumped out of his wrecked car and over the bank.